phyvics/restore-group-bot/README.md

    - Send `/start` to see the welcome message
    - Send `/help` to see available commands
    - Send `/restore` to start the message restoration process
+   - Send `/getids` to view IDs and details of configured channels and groups
    - Send `/cancel` to cancel any ongoing operation

 ## Commands